pbrudny/jobsforit-de/README.md

 This repository contains a real-world job board application with a legacy codebase built using React, Contentful, and MobX.
 The application is a fully functional job listing platform that allows employers to post job offers and job seekers to apply.
 This project serves as a base for implementing AI-powered refactoring to improve code quality, maintainability, and performance.

-## Features

-- **Employer Dashboard**: Add, Edit, Delete job postings.
-- **Job Seeker Dashboard**: View jobs, apply, and manage applications.
-- **Admin Dashboard**: Oversee all activities and manage users.
-- **Search and Filtering**: Locate jobs based on criteria such as skills, location, and salary.

 ## Tech Stack

 - **Frontend**: React.js